-Exciting new probiotic research has been published, featuring a popular combination of 6 different live cultures from the highly-regarded Institut Rosell.
+Exciting new probiotic research has been published, featuring strains from a popular combination of live cultures from the highly-regarded Institut Rosell.
 This extensively-researched live cultures combination includes two Lactobacillus strains, three Bifidobacterium strains and a Lactococcus strain, as well as a prebiotic in the form of fructo-oligosaccharides (FOS) fibres.
 These strains have all been proven to survive stomach acidity to reach the gut alive.
 What's more, the two Lactobacillus strains (L. acidophilus Rosell-52 and L. rhamnosus Rosell-11) are some of the most researched live culture strains in the world, providing a formula well suited to help support daily digestive healthy and well-being.

 Most recent findings